phHartl/eu-judgement-analyse/webapp/README.md

 ### View Fulltext

-Via the *View Fulltext* button, the user can view the document's contents on eur-lex.europa.eu .
+Via the *View Fulltext* button, the user can view the document's contents on [EUR-Lex](https://eur-lex.europa.eu/).
 Should the query consist of multiple documents, this will link to the first returned document.